felias-fogg/dw-link/docs/quickstart.md

 - **p *var*** - prints the current value of the variable *var*
 - **q** - Quits gdb

 There are tons of commands, too many to show here!
-On the [home page of the GDB system](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/gdb.pdf).
+On the [home page of GDB](https://sourceware.org/gdb/current/onlinedocs/), you find an extensive manual and a useful [PDF reference sheet](https://sourceware.org/gdb/current/onlinedocs/gdb.pdf).

 ## Step 8 (optional): Install a graphical user interface